Key takeaways

 4. Sweeten to Taste

 Remove the saucepan from heat and stir in a teaspoon of honey or maple syrup.
-This not only improves flavor but may also help raise insulin slightly, which could allow more tryptophan to enter the brain, though more research is needed to confirm this effect.
+This not only improves flavor, but it is mainly a taste preference rather than a proven sleep mechanism.

 5. Enjoy Before Bed

 Sip your golden milk about 30 minutes before you hit the sack.
-The warmth, combined with the sleep-inducing effects of the ingredients, may help ease you into slumber.
+The warmth may be soothing and help you relax before sleep.

 Common Mistakes with Turmeric Milk